Hypersexualized media has saturated our society—but with huge consequences.

 There have been reports of school-aged children as young as five years old exhibiting unprecedented sexual behaviors at school and in classrooms.Smith, A. (2017, August 6).
 Teachers need more training to deal with problematic sexual behaviour.
 Retrieved from https://www.smh.com.au/education/teachers-need-more-training-to-deal-with-problematic-sexual-behaviour-20170803-gxov5h.htmlCopy

-Note that bullying/cyberbullying (to include varying degrees of sexual harassment) are largely recognized as a national public health concern in the US.Keck School of Medicine of USC. (n.d.).
+Note that bullying/cyberbullying (including varying degrees of sexual harassment) is largely recognized as a national public health concern in the US.Keck School of Medicine of USC. (n.d.).
 How Bullying is a Public Health Issue.
 Retrieved from https://mphdegree.usc.edu/resources/articles/how-bullying-is-a-public-health-issue/Copy

 And here’s where it gets a bit worse: bullied students are 24 times more likely to report suicidal ideation than their non-bullied counterparts,Suicide Statistics. (n.d.).
 Retrieved from https://www.meganmeierfoundation.org/suicide-statistics.htmlCopy and studies have found school to be the most common location of peer sexual victimization.Young, A. M., Grey, M., & Boyd, C. J. (2009).
 Adolescents’ experiences of sexual assault by peers: Prevalence and nature of victimization occurring within and outside of school.
 Journal of Youth and Adolescence, 38(8), 1072-1083.Copy